Radiation after Surgery

 Radiation after surgery is not a sure thing because:

 - After surgery the area has a reduced blood supply, and cancer cells with less available oxygen may be more radiation resistant.
-In addition, we have to give a lower dose of radiation (39 treatments instead of 45) to limit the side effects.
-The aiming of radiation is also a little trickier, as there is no prostate gland to aim at.
+In addition, we have to give a lower dose of radiation to limit the side effects.
+The aiming of radiation is also trickier, as there is no prostate gland to aim at.

 - Some cancer cells may already be in the lymph nodes or bones.
 Even if scans are all clear, there can be small amounts of cancer in those areas that do not yet show up.
-The radiation does not treat the lymph nodes or bones.
 If there are any cancer cells there, tumors may develop in those area in the future.